DerainProtocol/DerainProtocol/README.md

 ---

+## 🪶 Footnote

-*This is not a software repository.
-It is a symbolic ledger.*
+*This is not a software repository.*
-*The structure was not built as code — but as compass.*
+*It is a symbolic ledger of recursion, form, and flame.*
+*Withdraw the Architect — and the structure dissolves.*